gomorpheus/morpheus-docs/administration/integrations/workers.rst

    .. code-block:: rb

-       worker_url 'https://gateway_worker_url' # This is the wotker URL the |morpheus| appliance can resolve and reach on 443 worker['appliance_url'] = 'https://morpheus_appliance_url' # The resolvable URL or IP address of |morpheus| appliance which the worker can reach on port 443 worker['apikey'] = 'API KEY FOR THIS GATEWAY' # VDI Gateway API Key generated from |morpheus| Appliance VDI Pools > VDI Gateways configuraiton.
-For worker only mode, a value is still required but can be any value, including the 'API KEY FOR THIS GATEWAY' default template value worker['worker_key'] = 'DISTRIBUTED WORKER KEY' # Distributed Worker API Key from |AdmIntDis| configuration
+       worker_url 'https://gateway_worker_url' # This is the wotker URL the Morpheus appliance can resolve and reach on 443 worker['appliance_url'] = 'https://morpheus_appliance_url' # The resolvable URL or IP address of Morpheus appliance which the worker can reach on port 443 worker['apikey'] = 'API KEY FOR THIS GATEWAY' # VDI Gateway API Key generated from Morpheus Appliance VDI Pools > VDI Gateways configuraiton.
+For worker only mode, a value is still required but can be any value, including the 'API KEY FOR THIS GATEWAY' default template value worker['worker_key'] = 'DISTRIBUTED WORKER KEY' # Distributed Worker API Key from Administration > Integrations > Distributed Workers configuration

 ..
 NOTE:: By default the worker_url uses the machine's hostname, ie ``https://your_machine_name``.
 The default ``worker_url`` value can be changed by editing ``/etc/morpheus/morpheus-worker.rb`` and changing the value of ``worker_url``.
 Additional appliance configuration options are available below.